Nerwyn/service-call-tile-feature/README.md

 #### Hold Time

 Hold actions are triggered by holding down on a button for a defined amount of time and then releasing.
 The default amount of time is 500ms.
-You can change this by setting `Hold Time` in the hold action to a different number.
+You can change this by setting `Hold time` in the hold action to a different number.

 #### Repeat and Repeat Delay

 By setting a hold action to `repeat`, the tap action will repeat while the button is held down.
 The default delay between repeats is 100ms.
-You can change this by setting `Repeat Delay` in the hold action to a different number.
+You can change this by setting `Repeat delay` in the hold action to a different number.
 See the below section on [repeat](#repeat) for more.

 #### Double Tap Window

 Double tap actions have a default window of 200ms to trigger before a single tap action is triggered instead.
-You can change this by setting `Double Tap Window` in the double tap action to a different number.
+You can change this by setting `Double tap window` in the double tap action to a different number.

-**NOTE**: Setting `Double Tap Window` above or too close to `Hold Time` can result in undesirable behavior, as the hold timer expires before the double tap window does.
+**NOTE**: Setting `Double tap window` above or too close to `Hold time` can result in undesirable behavior, as the hold timer expires before the double tap window does.

 ### Momentary Button mode